 Orla McGreevy, Divisional Sales Director, LoweConex

-Orla is a frequent panellist and speaker at technology and retail transformation events across the UK and Ireland.
+Orla is a frequent panelist and speaker at technology and retail transformation events across the UK and Ireland.
 With a career timeline that spans recruitment to retail assets and now software solutions, Orla has more than 10 years’ experience working with retailers across the industry spectrum to find streamlined solutions for businesses’ biggest challenges.

 Passionate about the role of innovative technology within responsible business practices and armed with first-hand knowledge of just how complex retail environments can be, Orla offers a unique perspective on the practicality of implementing sustainability strategies at scale and the part prioritisation can play in accelerating positive progress.